lifemikey/objectstorage-swift/FAQ.md

 ## Which Third Party Software Can I Use with Object Storage?

-There are currently two programs that IBM Bluemix recognizes as a third party solution for Object Storage: [Gladinet Cloud](http://www.gladinet.com/) and [Cyberduck](https://trac.cyberduck.io/wiki/help/en/howto/softlayer/).
-Gladinet Cloud can be downloaded from the Gladinet website and setup instructions can be found on Gladinet’s [blog](http://gladinet.blogspot.com/2012/06/access-softlayer-object-storage-from.html).
+There are currently two programs that {{site.data.keyword.BluSoftlayer_full}}  recognizes as a third party solution for Object Storage: [Gladinet Cloud](http://www.gladinet.com/){:new_window} and [Cyberduck](https://trac.cyberduck.io/wiki/help/en/howto/softlayer/){:new_window}.
+Gladinet Cloud can be downloaded from the Gladinet website and setup instructions can be found on Gladinet’s [blog](http://gladinet.blogspot.com/2012/06/access-softlayer-object-storage-from.html){:new_window}.
 Cyberduck is available on the Cyberduck website but must be configured to work properly with Object Storage.
 Configuration instruction can be found on Cyberduck’s [wiki](http://trac.cyberduck.ch/wiki/help/en/howto/preferences#Hiddenconfigurationoptions) and in Bluemix Docs' [Connect to Object Storage with Cyberduck](connect-object-storage-using-cyberduck.html).

 ## Will I Be Able to Expand Archives without Downloading Them within Object Storage?

 No. This feature is not supported by OpenStack’s Swift, the platform on which Object Storage is built.
-Currently, IBM Bluemix has no plans to implement this feature.
+Currently, {{site.data.keyword.BluSoftlayer_full}}  has no plans to implement this feature.

 ## Is CDN integration Available on my Object Storage Account?

-Yes, CDN integration is a standard feature on all Object Storage accounts.
+Yes, Edgecast CDN integration is a standard feature on all Swift Object Storage accounts.
 All interactions with the CDN portion of your account must be managed through SoftLayer’s API and CDN integration must be activated on your account prior to its use.
-For more information on interactions with the CDN portion of your Object Storage account, refer to the [Object Storage CDN](http://sldn.softlayer.com/reference/Object-Storage-CDN) reference page of the SLDN.
+For more information on interactions with the Edgecast CDN portion of your Object Storage account, refer to the article [Attaching EdgeCast CDN account to SL Object Storage](/docs/infrastructure/content-deliver-network/attach-edgecast-cdn-account-sl-object-storage.html) or the [Object Storage CDN](http://sldn.softlayer.com/reference/Object-Storage-CDN){new_window} reference page of the SLDN.